• Skip to primary navigation

 Ascot Flat Course Map

-The Diamond Jubilee Stakes is a straight 6f, beginning on an additional section of the track running to the east of the home straight.
+The Queen Elizabeth II Jubilee Stakes Stakes is a straight 6f, beginning on an additional section of the track running to the east of the home straight.

 Year Winner SP Trainer Jockey